csats/mlb/Readme.md

 [![Build Status](https://travis-ci.org/csats/mlb.svg?branch=master)](https://travis-ci.org/csats/mlb)

 Hi!
-I will eventually be this cool auto-configured nginx load balancer for Meteor applications.
+I'm an auto-configuring nginx-based load balancer designed for use with Meteor applications.

+The easiest way to run me is as a Docker container.
+A basic command might be as easy as this:

+    docker run --rm -d -p 8080:8080 csats/mlb